secureblue/secureblue/POSTINSTALL-README.md

 ```
 ujust set-kargs-hardening
 ```
-If you answer `y` when prompted, additional unstable kargs will be applied, which can cause issues on some hardware, but stable on other hardware.
+When you run the script, a set of hardening boot parameters will be applied, after that it will then ask you would like to apply additional boot parameters.
 (These kargs are *also* documented in the [link above](files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md#additional-unstable-kargs))

+### Unstable kargs
+If you answer `Y` when prompted, additional unstable kargs will be applied, which can cause issues on some hardware, but stable on other hardware.
+### 32-bit support
+If you answer `N`, or press enter without any input, support for 32-bit programs will be disabled on the next boot.
+If you run exclusively modern software, chances are likely you don't need this, so it's safe to disable for additional attack surface reduction.

+However, there are certain exceptions...
+One common usecase is if you need support for Steam, or play *any* games, you'll likely want to keep support for 32-bit programs.
+If that is the case, answer `Y`.

 ## Setup USBGuard